Explore Hardwick park

 If you'd like something longer, there are a series of circular routes across the park and beyond.
 You'll be rewarded with some spectacular views, gently framed by the veteran trees.

 Hardwick estate, which surrounds the magnificent Hall, covers around 2,500 acres of stunning parkland, woodland, wetland and farmland.
 Hardwick is also a working farm, so you may see rare-breed Longhorn cattle and sheep in the park.
+For this reason we ask to please keep your dog on a lead while enjoying these spaces.

 Many layers of history make the beautiful park a fascinating place to visit.
 Visit the historic and recently restored Duck Decoy and Ice House, both of which helped to supply the Hall in times gone by.